RadioAstronomySoftwareGroup/pyuvdata/README.md

 (preferred: ```conda install -c conda-forge pyuvdata```) or pip (```pip install pyuvdata```).

 There are some optional dependencies that are required for specific functionality, which will not be installed automatically by conda or pip.
-See below for details on optional dependencies and how to install them.
+See [Dependencies](#dependencies) for details on installing optional dependencies.

 ## Optionally install the development version
 Clone the repository using